-Smell of Gas Natural gas has an excellent safety record, but it's important to know when something is wrong.
-Learn how to recognize the signs of a gas leak, act fast, and be prepared for an emergency, by reading the information below or viewing our safety flyer.
-(Esta información de seguridad para el gas natural está disponible en español.)
+Smell of Gas Learn how to recognize the signs of a gas leak, act fast, and be prepared for an emergency.
+If you suspect a gas leak, keep yourself safe.
+Smell.
+Leave.
+Tell.
+This important information is also available as a safety flyer.
+Esta información de seguridad para el gas natural está disponible en español.
 Suspect A Gas Leak?
 Use Your Senses See A white cloud, mist or fog, bubbles in still water, blowing dust, or dead or dying plants.
 Smell A distinct rotten egg-like odor.
 Hear Unusual hissing, roaring or whistling.
 If you suspect a leak, do ...
 Leave Immediately move to a safe location.
 Don't start your car, as a spark could ignite.
-Call 911 Don't assume someone else made the call.
+Tell 911 Call 911.
+Don't assume someone else made the call.
 Report your location, including cross streets, and whether there's digging nearby.
 If you suspect a leak, Don't ...
 Smoke.
 Light a match.
 Open doors or windows.
 Use your landline or cell phone.
 Switch on/off appliances.
 Use a flashlight.
 Start a car.
 Attempt to make repairs.